nerometa/nerometa/README.md

 I go by the name of `nerometa` in the 'netland, formally `Worawut Weerawan` in the mainland.
 I was a software developer trainee at [RV Connex](https://www.rvconnex.com/) for 2 years.
 'Why 2 years?' you might asked.
 It's the [Dual Vocational Training](https://www.thai-german-cooperation.info/en_US/history_education_6/) program offered by my college where you earned trade diploma/vocational certificate and received on-the-job training.
 How cool is that!
 I found my little passion in front-end development through this.

-I got my Diploma this year and currently I'm pursuing my Bachelor's Degree in Computer Engineering on the weekends.
+Currently, I'm pursuing my Bachelor's Degree in Computer Engineering on the weekends.
+I'm working at [Tech Horizon](https://tech-horizon.co.th/) as a PHP Programmer on the weekdays.
 Let's connect! or explore my thoughts at <a href="https://blog.nerometa.dev/" ref="me">https://blog.nerometa.dev/</a>

-Also also, I'm currently **unemployed** since I'm free on the weekdays.
-I'm very much open to any work opportunities or another internship.
-So, feel free to hit me up with my contacts below!
-I hope we can discuss in more details and, potentially, be working together in the mean time 	٩( ๑╹ ꇴ╹)۶

 <p align="center">
   <a href="https://www.linkedin.com/in/worawut-werawan/" rel="me">